-Shortly after moving to Houston, I started to meet men of high character with curious ways.
-So, I asked questions about them and their lifestyle on the working ranch.
-The more I learned about the men (and, occasionally, women) who work the ranches of Texas and the Southwest, the more I recognized the similarities between the ideals of the American cowboy and those of my own: a celebration of the Western way of life, the positive impact the ways of the Old West can have on modern society and business, a recognition of the authentic partnership between a horse and rider, and the common bond of mankind coming together around these ideals.
-My hope for the future is to continue to preserve, promote and protect the legacy of the working cowboy (and cowgirl) and the American West in both my professional and personal life.
-My thoughts here are one way to do that.
+The more I learned about the men and women who work the ranches of the American West, the more I learned about the true ideals of the American cowboy: a celebration of the western way of life, the positive impact the ways of the cowboy can have on modern society, a recognition of the authentic partnership between a horse and rider, and the common bond of mankind coming together around these ideals.

 When I write about cowboys, it’s either about the cowboys of the old west or the cowboys and cowgirls of today.
 You see, cowboy is a state of mind of authenticity and grit and compassion.
 And, in a world that needs more cowboys, I use the term as a compliment to the men and women I am fortunate to encounter.

 So, here you can learn about the unique history of the American West, the ways and wisdom of the cowboy, and what we can learn from how these American heroes go about providing food for the world while preserving the legacy of the American West.
 Cowboys have the coolest gear and gadgets, so we’ll talk about those too!

 I’m a full-time CPA and a part-time cowboy, and when I’m not practicing accounting in my own CPA firm, I can usually be found horseback on my Hancock-bred mare, Whiskey.
 I welcome you to read about my journey as a horseman, with horsemanship tips for you in your journey.

 All of this with the hope that together we can continue to preserve, protect, and promote the legacy of the working cowboy and our unique western heritage.